Stability of Weighted Majority Voting under Estimated Weights: Conclusion and Future Work

+The common dependence on an estimate or trust of source trustworthiness brings out the need to analyze whether WMV is stable, meaning having tolerant decision inaccuracy with the difference between trust and trustworthiness bounded.

-The sensitivity of the correctness of WMV to the changes in \trust{} and \trustworthiness{} is analysed.
-We prove that small deviations of \trust{} or \trustworthiness{} to the other does not affect correctness.
-Two important properties of Weighted Majority Voting, stability of correctness and stability of optimality, are introduced.
-Since we prove that stability of correctness holds absolutely, it is safe to rely on an estimate of a source’s trustworthiness.
-However, a limited amount of inefficiency is introduced by relying on an estimate of trustworthiness instead of trustworthiness itself, as we prove a linear bound on stability of optimality.
-The results assume that the estimation procedure has no bias towards over or underestimating.
+We first analyze how sensitive WMV is to the changes in~\trust{} and~\trustworthiness{}.
+We find that small deviation between \trust{} and \trustworthiness{} does not affect accuracy, and also underestimation usually harms less than overestimation.
+We then introduced two statistical properties of WMV, \emph{Stability of Correctness} and \emph{Stability of Optimality}.
+Assuming that on average the estimation procedure has no bias towards over or underestimating, we proved that \emph{Stability of Correctness} holds absolutely, regardless of which estimation procedure is used or how well it estimates.
+This guarantees that relying on an unbiased estimate of source trustworthiness is safe, which is also common in practice.
+However, the amount of inefficiency introduced by relying on an estimate instead of the trustworthiness itself is limited, as we prove a linear bound on \emph{Stability of Optimality}.
+The proposed formal framework and the two types of stability properties can be generalized to analyze other types of decision mechanisms or scenarios (e.g., where sources are dependent).